-Implementation of a claim shall follow the procedures as outlined below:
+Implementation of a claim shall follow the procedure outlined below:

-- Employer in conjunction with a graduate or the graduate shall contact Swainsboro Technical College to discuss the need for retraining. - 2.
+- 1. The employer in conjunction with a graduate or the graduate shall contact the College to discuss the need for retraining. - 2.
 The Swainsboro Technical College program instructor shall analyze the claim request, and shall inform the employer and/or the graduate of the action to be taken. - 3.
-A completed form shall be completed by the program instructor and forwarded via email to the Director of Admissions.
+A completed Quarterly Warranty Claims form (Exhibit 2) shall be completed by the program instructor and forwarded via email to the Director of Admissions.
 (If the graduate is retaking one or more courses, the graduate must see the Director of Admissions to apply for admission to the program.
-The program instructor will then complete a registration form marked "warranty claim" and forward the form to the Registrar's Office for processing.
-The course will have a registration status code of "WC" and the student will receive a grade of "AU" for the warranty claim course work. - 4.
-The Warranty Claim forms will be kept on file in the Admissions Office. - 5.
+The program instructor will then complete a registration form marked "warranty claim" and forward the form to the Registrar's office for processing.
+The course will have a registration status code of "WC" and the student will receive a grade of "AU" for the warranty claim course work.) - 4.
+The Director of Admissions will then complete the Warranty Claims report on the KMS website at the end of each quarter.
+If the College has no warranty claim students for the quarter, the Director of Admissions will still complete a report using the "No Warranty Claim Students" report. - 5.
+The warranty claim forms will be kept on file in the Director of Admissions office along with a copy of the report entered in the KMS website. - 6.
 Should a student warranty request be made to Swainsboro Technical College by a student who is not a Swainsboro Technical College graduate, the Director of Admissions shall notify the graduating college and the Swainsboro Technical College Business Office of the warranty claim, the service to be provided, and the institutional costs incurred during the retraining.
-The student will be responsible for the \$15 application fee, the \$35 Instructional Technology Fee, the insurance fee, and any liability insurance fees associated with the program.
+The Director of Admissions shall then report the claim via the KMS website at the end of the quarter.